verath/hacky-easter-2019/18-EggStorage/README.md

     end $label1
 ```

-The accumlated sum and XOR is then checked against two constants:
+The accumulated sum and XOR is then checked against two constants:

 ```wast
     get_local $var25      ;;